Analysis of Structured Deep Kernel Networks: Kernel methods and neural networks

-Depending on the structure of $\mathcal{H}$, it might be required to extend the loss by a regularization term, in order to improve the generalization of the function $f^*$ also to unseen data.
-This corresponds to minimizing a cost function $\mathcal{J}$ that consist of both loss and regularization, i.e.\ $\mathcal{J}(f) := \mathcal{L}_D(f) + \mathcal{R}(f)$.
-However there are also other approaches to archieve good generalization, without using an explicit regularization term $\mathcal{R}$ \cite{Goodfellow2016}. \\

-In the case of absence of noise, the goal is simply to approximate the function $g$, which will be done in the following using the supremum norm $\|g\|_{\infty}:=\sup_{x\in\Omega}\left\|g(x)\right\|_{2}$.
-For this it is important that the machine learning approach describes a sufficiently large set of functions.
+In the following we focus on the case of absence of noise.
+The goal is to approximate a function $g$, which will be done in the following using the supremum norm $\|g\|_{\infty}:=\sup_{x\in\Omega}\left\|g(x)\right\|_{2}$.
+For this it is important that the space $\calh$ describes a sufficiently large set of functions.
 This will be discussed in Section \ref{subsec:universal_approx_prop}.
 Before, kernel methods and neural networks are introduced in Section \ref{subsec:approx_with_kernels} and Section \ref{subsec:neural_networks}.
 Section \ref{subsec:dk_repr_theorem} recalls the deep kernel representer theorem and finally Section \ref{subsubsec:related_work} provides an overview on related work.